 The corner stone is just behind the pulpit, having been placed in 1868, though probably moved here from its first placement.
 On the pulpit is a dedication plaque in memory of the Father Founder’s wife, née Frances Manice, in whose memory he gave it.

 The Shrine of the Sacred Heart is next to the pulpit.
-This shrine was installed in 2004, blessed by the late Father Ralph Walker, Warden of the Guild of All Souls, and the statue of Our Lord and hanging lamp were crafted in Spain for this shrine.
+This shrine was installed in 2004 and blessed by the late Father Ralph Walker of St Michael & All Angels, Denver, Master of the SSC.
+The statue of Our Lord and hanging lamp were crafted in Spain for this shrine.
 The candlesticks are Spanish gilt wood of the 18th century.
 French brass altar flowers of the 19th century complete the display.
 This is the National Shrine of the Guild of All Souls, a devotional society of prayer for the dead, and the Guild’s prayers are said here daily.

 The hanging rood, a thank offering for the fifth anniversary of Father Gordon B. Wadhams’ rectorate in 1940 was the work of Dutch sculptor Joep Nicholas, then living as a refugee from the Nazis in this country (he had been a member of the Dutch Resistance and left his country just hours before its fall to the Germans).
 The window over the High Altar was then plastered in, as it was thought to detract from the Rood, and its Victorian style was not in favour.
 It remained covered for fifty years, but was revealed in 1991.
 This sort of occurrence happened all over the Anglican Church when Victorian church appointments became passé after the Great War.
 The lovely Rood has recently been restored and re-lighted.